-1 2 SECTION 507.
+SECTION 507.
 AGENCY RECORD ON JUDICIAL REVIEW; EXCEPTION.

-3 Judicial review of adjudication and rulemaking is confined to the agency record or matters 4 arising from the record except insofar as the petitioner alleges procedural error arising from 5 matters outside the agency record or alleges matters that are not evident from the record that 6 involve new evidence or changed circumstances.
-The record may be opened only to avoid 7 manifest injustice.
-8 Comment 9 10 This section establishes a default closed record for judicial review of adjudication and 11 rulemaking.
-It is well established in most states and in federal administrative procedure that, in case of adjudication, judicial review is based upon that evidence which was before the agency on 12 13 the record.
-Otherwise, the standards of judicial review could be subverted by the introduction of 14 additional evidence to the court that was not before the agency.
-See Western States Petroleum 15 Ass'n v.
+- (a) Judicial review of adjudication and rulemaking is confined to the agency record or matters arising from the record except when the party seeking judicial review makes allegations of procedural error insofar as the petitioner alleges procedural error arising from matters outside the agency record or alleges matters that are not evident from the record that involve new evidence or changed circumstances. as necessary to The record may be opened only to avoid manifest injustice. - (b) In an adjudication that is not a contested case, judicial review is based on the hearing record in informal adjudication [governed by Section 421].

+This section establishes a default closed record for judicial review of adjudication and rulemaking.
+It is well established in most states and in federal administrative procedure that, in case of adjudication, judicial review is based upon that evidence which was before the agency on the record.
+Otherwise, the standards of judicial review could be subverted by the introduction of additional evidence to the court that was not before the agency.
+See Western States Petroleum Ass'n v.
 Superior Court, 888 P.2d 1268 (Cal.
 1995).
-For rulemaking, the record for judicial 16 review is defined in Section 302 of this Act.
-17 18 The section contains an exception to the closed record on review where petitioner alleges 19 error, such as ex parte contacts, that does not appear in or is not evident from the record.
-Other 20 examples of error that do not appear or are not evident from the record are: improper constitution 21 of the decision making body, grounds for disqualification of a decision maker, or unlawful 22 procedure.
+For rulemaking, the record for judicial review is defined in Section 302 of this Act.

+The section contains an exception to the closed record on review where petitioner alleges error, such as ex parte contacts, that does not appear in or is not evident from the record.
+Other examples of error that do not appear or are not evident from the record are: improper constitution of the decision making body, grounds for disqualification of a decision maker, or unlawful procedure.
 However, the standard for opening the record on appeal is high.

-23 24 SECTION 508.
+SECTION 508.
 SCOPE OF REVIEW.

-25 (a) In judicial review of an agency action, the following rules apply: 26 (1) Except as provided by law other than this [act], the burden of demonstrating 27 the invalidity of agency action is on the party asserting invalidity.
-28 (2) The court shall make a separate and distinct ruling on each material issue on 29 which the court's decision is based.
-30 -(3) The court may grant relief only if it determines that a person seeking judicial 31 review has been prejudiced by one or more of the following:
+- (a) In judicial review of an agency action, the following rules apply: - (1) Except as provided by law other than this [act], the burden of demonstrating